irthomasthomas/llm-cartographer/README.md

 - 🎨 **Rich Formatting**: Enhanced output using rich library with improved readability
 - 📁 **Output Directory**: Support for saving multiple output files to a specified directory
 - 📊 **Markdown Diagrams**: Support for Mermaid and PlantUML diagrams that display directly in Markdown
+- 🧭 **Codebase Navigation**: Navigate through the codebase using LLM for better understanding and insights

 ## Analysis Modes